Skip to main content

 The adjacent Tentsmuir Forest includes Tentsmuir National Nature Reserve.
 This has three parts, Tentsmuir Point, Tayport Heath and Morton Lochs.
 Tentsmuir Point is a shifting dune system and home to colonies of Common and Grey Seals.
 Tayport Heath, along the shore between the campsite and Tenstmuir Point is an excellent spot for seeing sea and shore birds on the mud flats.

 Dolphins can be seen in the Tay, seals at Tentsmuir Point, and red squirrels at Morton Lochs.
 Otters and deer also live in the forest, while Ospreys and Sea Eagles can be seen hunting.
 There are bird watching hides at Morton Lochs, about half an hour’s walk from the campsite.
+You can book a boat trip at http://www.saltdogmarine.com

 On the way to St Andrews is the Eden Estuary Nature Reseve, an area of intertidal mud and sand flats with a huge variety of bird life.
 Further afield is the Isle of May.
 This is a national nature reserve in the Firth of Forth, and reached by boat from Anstruther, which is 20 miles from Tayport.
 It is famous for Puffins and Seals.